Police: Pelosi suspect wanted to break speaker's knees

 The beating of the speaker’s husband follows other attacks and threats.
 This summer, a man carrying a gun, a knife and zip ties was arrested near Justice Brett Kavanaugh’s house in Maryland after threatening to kill the justice.
 In 2017, Republican Rep. Steve Scalise was seriously injured when a Bernie Sanders supporter opened fire on Republicans at a congressional baseball game practice.

-Trump’s son, Donald Trump Jr., was among those making light of the attack on Paul Pelosi, tweeting out a joke about a Halloween costume of the incident.

 AP writer Stefanie Dazio reported from Los Angeles.
-AP writer Michael Balsamo contributed.
+AP writers Michael Balsamo in Washington and Elliot Spagat in San Diego contributed.